wpernath/ocpdev-book/chapter5/Chapter 5- GitOps And ArgoCD.md

 ## Final note on this blog series
 I started writing **Automated Application Packaging and Distribution with OpenShift** back in January 2021 originally, because I just wanted to have some notes for my day to day work.
 Then I realized that there are tons of things out there which need to be explained.
 People in my classes were telling me that they are overwhelmed with all the news around Kubernetes and OpenShift, so I decided to not only talk about it, but also write and blog about it.

-The complete article series now contains everything you need to start developing for OpenShift and helps you to understand making best use out of it when it comes to automation and CI/CD.
-- [Part one][21] talks about container images and explains all the basic files and gives you a guide through OpenShift Templates and Kustomize as a base technology for application packaging
-- [Part two][22] provides an overview of the various packaging formats, namely Helm Charts and Kubernetes Operators, and explains how they differ from each other and how to create them
-- [Part three][23] gives you a detailed view of Tekton / OpenShift Pipelines and helps you to quickly start your CI/CD process
-- And finally part four (this one), provides a detailed overview of GitOps and how to use it with OpenShift.

 The positive feedback I got from readers around the world motivated me a lot to continue writing just another chapter.
-If I’d export all the articles as PDFs, I would get over 110 DIN A4 pages.
 I wasn’t aware that I am able to write so much on a development topic.

 Thanks a lot for this.
 Thanks for reading.
 And thanks a lot for all your feedback.